magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 > of refactoring continuously, you'll find that it is easier to extend
 > and maintain code.   - Joshua Kerievsky, Refactoring to Patterns

-In the [Tutorial 9 - Introducing Ajax][1] we defined the remote `calculate` function by calling the `defremote` macro.
-The `defremote` call implicitly define a function with the same name as the remote function; that's good, since we hate any kind of code duplication.
+In [Tutorial 9 - Introducing Ajax][1] we defined the remote `calculate` function by calling the `defremote` macro.
+The `defremote` call implicitly defines a function with the same name as the remote function; that's good, since we hate any kind of code duplication.
 We could immediately use it to calculate the result of the Shopping Calculator by just parsing the